ustbhuangyi/better-scroll/doc/en/options-advanced.md

         stop: 20
       }
     ```
  `threshold` is about the distance exceeded the border which decide the trigger of `pullingDown` event.
 Stop is the position where rebound stop at.
+When the data loading cause by pulling down is finished, you must call [`finshiPullDown`](/api-specific.html#finishpulldown) method.
 You can see [Demo](https://ustbhuangyi.github.io/better-scroll/#/examples/vertical-scroll/en) and more details in the source code of [scroll component](https://github.com/ustbhuangyi/better-scroll/blob/master/example/components/scroll/scroll.vue).

 ## pullUpLoad
    - Type: `Boolean | Object`